 At home, you can have your child retell a story or text you read to them.
-Ask about what the key details of the text are and what the main topic was.
-Read two books and talk to your child about the connection between the two.
+Ask about what the important parts of the text are and what the main topic was.
+Read two books and talk to your child about connection between the two.
 It might be that they are about the same topic, but with different details or the main character in each text is similiar.
 Talking about what you are reading is a great way to help your child make connections and become more than a passive listener.

 Have them draw a picture of what happened in a book you read.
 Encourage them to label the picture using "kid" spelling.
 If possible, have them write a sentence about what you read.

 MAFS.K.CC.2.4 -Understand the relationship between numbers and quantities; connect counting to cardinality.

 a.
 When counting objects, say the number names in the standard order, pairing each object with one and only one number name and each number name with one and only one object.

 b.
 Understand that the last number name said tells the number of objects counted.
 The number of objects is the same regardless of their arrangement or the order in which they were counted.

 c.
 Understand that each successive number name refers to a quantity that is one larger.

 MAFS.K.CC.2.5- Count to answer “how many?” questions about as many as 20 things arranged in a line, a rectangular array, or a circle, or as many as 10 things in a scattered configuration; given a number from 1–20, count out that many objects.

 MAFS.K.CC.1.3 - Read and write numerals from 0 to 20.
 Represent a number of objects with a written numeral 0–20 (with 0 representing a count of no objects).

 MAFS.K.CC.3.6 - Identify whether the number of objects in one group is greater than, less than, or equal to the number of objects in another group, e.g., by using matching and counting strategies.